suksit/writeup/content/writeups/nahamcon_ctf/tron/index.md

 {{<image src="images/github-flagger.png" caption="NahamConTron's `flagger` repo">}}

-So I went to the other repo, `dotfiles`.
-The two latest commits looked very interesting since it's from JohnHammond and NahamConTron.
+I went to the other repo, `dotfiles`.
+The two latest commits looked very interesting since they're from JohnHammond and NahamConTron.

 {{<image src="images/github-dotfiles.png" caption="NahamConTron's `dotfiles` repo">}}

-The commit by NahamConTron has nothing special.
-However, the commit by JohnHammond showed two very interesting things -- An SSH history command along with an OpenSSH private key:
+NahamConTron's commit had nothing special.
+However, the commit by JohnHammond showed two very interesting things -- A bash history file that showed a `ssh` command along with the server address, username, and port.
+And the other file contains a OpenSSH private key:

 {{<image src="images/johnhammond-commit.png" caption="Commit by JohnHammond">}}